 <Describe the Value Statement: What is the underlying cost incurred by the problem and what is to be gained by solving it?
 If possible provide quantifiable costs, or data to demonstrate the scale of the problem.>

-The PCC and ITT domains both utilize the Content Creator and Content Consumer actors defined in the PCC Technical Framework in various profiles, however they use them differently.
+The PCC, ITI, and QRPH domains both utilize the Content Creator and Content Consumer actors defined in the PCC Technical Framework in various profiles, however they use them differently.
 The general understanding of how these actors should be defined is that they are abstract in nature, and intended to be further defined in order to be used.

 There are two major problems and one minor problem to address here:

 There is no clear definition in PCC-TF stating this abstract definition of these two actors which makes for challenging and often mis-interpretted use.
+The actors are defined concretely in profiles, however this does not support a reuse paradigm that is intended by these actors.

 There are options defined in PCC-TF-2:Section 3.1 on the Content Consumer actor that conflict with this abstract approach.
 There are four options in total, three of which require the content being consumed to be a CDA document.
 This is done so via the View Option (Section 3.1.1) and inheritance of this option’s constraints in the Document Import Option (Section 3.1.2) and the Section Import Option (Section 3.1.3).
 This renders these Content Consumer options unusuable with non-CDA type content.